smsglobal/smsglobal-dotnet/README.md

 var response = await client.SMS.SMSGetAll(filter);
 ```
 The response object will contain all the sms sent messages objects.

-More info for this end point can be found here.
-[GET /v2/sms](http://api.smsglobal.com/v2/doc#get--v2-sms)

 ### Get Message By Id